 Of note, Garden Rhapsody: Tales of the Moon replaces the usual evening time light-and-music show during Mid-Autumn @ Gardens by the Bay 2018.
 Might I highlight the music selection was simply wonderful.
 Not only were all songs moon-related, there was a mix of the East and West too.

 For example, there were “Fly Me to the Moon” and “Moon River.”
 There was also Teresa Teng’s Yue Liang Dai Biao Wo De Xin.
 (The President Ong Teng Cheong song for some of us older Singaporeans)

-Apart from Garden Rhapsody: Tales of the Moon, there are also nightly cultural performances, with double sessions on weekends.
-Unfortunately, I couldn’t get anywhere near the stage for a decent shot, no thanks to crowds.
-And so I don’t have any decent picture of those.
+And apart from Garden Rhapsody: Tales of the Moon, there are nightly cultural performances too, with double sessions on weekends.
+Unfortunately, however, I couldn’t get anywhere near the stage for a decent shot, no thanks to crowds.
+And so I don’t have any decent picture of those …

 Gardens by the Bay Mid-Autumn Festival 2018 is ongoing till Sep 24, 2018.
 Check the official website for details.

 Please visit my Disney Tsum Tsum Mid-Autumn in Singapore and Chinatown Mid-Autumn Festival 2018 posts too!

 Read my other Festive Celebrations in Singapore posts.